-A one year exposure period assumes an aggressive marketing effort, and similar economic conditions to the current real estate market.
-An additional 30 to 90 days may be required for sale consummation.
+A one-year exposure period assumes an aggressive marketing effort, and similar economic conditions to the current real estate market.
 Exposure Period and Marketing times are synonymous in this discussion.

 The subject parcels have been offered for lease for several years.
-Due to market resistance to a long-term ground lease in this area, where the Tenant is more likely to be an owner occupied ground lease tenant rather than a national tenant, it may take longer to secure long term ground leases without an incentive to the Tenant such as eliminating annual escalations in between re-appraisal cycles.
+Due to market resistance to a long-term ground lease in this area, where the Tenant is more likely to be an owner-occupied ground lease tenant rather than a national tenant, it may take longer to secure long term ground leases without an incentive to the Tenant such as eliminating annual escalations in between re-appraisal cycles.